Nick Kurtz

 Nicholas Jeffrey Kurtz (born March 12, 2003), nicknamed "Big Amish", is an American professional baseball first baseman for the Athletics of Major League Baseball (MLB).
 He played college baseball for the Wake Forest Demon Deacons and was selected by the Athletics in the first round of the 2024 MLB draft.
 He made his MLB debut in 2025.
+Kurtz was named to his first All-Star game in 2026.

 Amateur career

 Kurtz played for the USA 12U National Team and won a gold medal at the 2015 World Cup.
 He spent his freshman year at Manheim Township High School, before transferring to the Baylor School in Chattanooga, Tennessee.
 Alongside baseball, he competed in basketball.
 He lettered all four years in baseball and three years in basketball.
 He committed to Wake Forest University to play college baseball during his sophomore year at Baylor.

 As a freshman at Wake Forest in 2022, Kurtz was named a freshman All-American after hitting .338/.471/.637 with 15 home runs and 56 runs batted in (RBI) over 204 at-bats in 54 games.
 As a sophomore in 2023, he hit .353/.527/.784 with 24 home runs and 69 RBI over 190 at-bats in 56 games and was named a first team All-American by the American Baseball Coaches Association.
 As a junior in 2024, Kurtz was named team captain and slashed .306/.531/.763 with 22 home runs and 57 RBI.
 Kurtz left Wake Forest as the program's all-time leader in walks (189).